poolErdem/flask_postgres_project/README.md

 ## Project Overview

 - Developed using Flask framework for building the API.
-- PostgreSQL database connection is established.
+- PostgreSQL database connection is established (psycopg2).
-- Environment variables are securely handled using `.env` file.
+- Environment variables are securely handled using `.env` file (dotenv).
 - The API fetches energy prices from the database and returns them in JSON format.

 ## Installation